 Fiber Laser Pump Lasers

 Fiber lasers, like all other laser systems, require an excitation source to pump energy into the system to achieve population inversion and therefore stimulated emission.
-For fiber lasers, this is done through optical pumping via fiber laser pump lasers, similar to how it is done in diode-pumped solid-state lasers.
-The main difference between the two methods is the delivery method of the fiber laser pump laser.
-The fiber laser pump laser is traditionally coupled into a large core fiber which is then fused into a double clad fiber which is doped with the particular gain material of interest for that specific fiber laser.
-The double cladding allows for the high-power multi-mode fiber laser pump laser to be guided along the fiber in the larger outer core at the same time as the single mode fiber laser builds up in the smaller inner core.
+For fiber lasers, this is done through optical pumping via fiber pumping, similar to how it is done in diode-pumped solid-state lasers.
+The main difference between the two methods is the delivery method of the fiber laser pump.
+This laser is traditionally coupled into a large core fiber which is then fused into a double clad fiber which is doped with the particular gain material of interest for that specific laser.
+The double cladding allows for the high-power multi-mode fiber to be guided into the larger outer core at the same time as the single mode laser builds up in the smaller inner core.
 Depending on the gain material that the fiber laser is doped with the absorption band may be wide or narrow which means that in some cases traditional high-powered laser diodes are but in other instances wavelength stabilized diodes are required.
-On this page, you will find a list of all of the fiber laser pump lasers including both wavelength stabilized and unstabilized fiber coupled laser diodes.
+On this page, you will find a list of all of the fiber laser pump lasers including both wavelength stabilized and unstabilized laser diodes.

 To see a full list of other applications RPMC lasers are used for please check out our applications page by clicking here.